 Solving Complex Probability Problems

-In this mission, you'll learn how to solve complex probability problems.
-You'll learn about concepts such as set complements, the multiplication rule, independent and non-independent events, and more.
+In this lesson of this Probability Fundamentals Course, you'll learn how to solve complex probability problems, including concepts such as set complements, the multiplication rule, independent and non-independent events, and more.

 - What is the probability that it takes three flips or more for a coin to land heads up?